 While there are no indications of renewed reactor operations, some minor work in being done to extend the earthen embankment that spans the two pump houses, probably to help mitigate erosion from seasonal flooding.
-Minor construction projects are underway throughout the rest of the complex, including at the Main Research and Administration Headquarters Area and the engineering office building adjacent to the Experimental Light Water Reactor (ELWR).
+Minor construction projects are underway throughout the rest of the complex, including at the Main Research and Administrative Headquarters Area and the engineering office building adjacent to the Experimental Light Water Reactor (ELWR).

 The Radiochemical Laboratory